-Growing up on a dairy farm, Trent learned the value of hard work at an early age by working the land and helping milk cows alongside his dad.
-To this day, out of habit, Trent still rises early and continues his hard work as our conservative State Representative.
-Since we elected him, Trent has built a rock-solid reputation as a champion for fiscally conservative budgets, better funding for our public schools, lower taxes, private property rights, and strong rural values.
+Growing up on a dairy farm in East Texas, Trent learned the value of hard work at an early age by working the land and helping milk cows alongside his dad.
+To this day, out of habit, Trent still rises early each day and applies the same tireless work ethic to serve his constituents as a State Representative.

-Recently, his service on the House Public Education committee was critical in securing the landmark school finance reform package that added nearly $12 billion to public schools, increased equity for rural schools, provided our educators a much-needed raise and gave a 13th paycheck to retired teachers on fixed incomes.
+A former School Board President, Trent’s unique understanding of the issues our schools face allowed him to play a pivotal role on the House Public Education Committee.
+A proven negotiator, Trent was again selected to broker the final details of legislation that added nearly $12 billion to public schools, increased equity for rural schools, provided our educators a much-needed raise and gave a 13th paycheck to retired teachers on fixed incomes.

-Since we elected him, Trent has cut property taxes by billions, strengthened our 2nd Amendment rights, reduced the business margins tax, tripled our state’s resources to secure the border, ended budget diversions, and eliminated $200 million in professional licensing fees.
+Since first taking office, Trent has cut property taxes by billions, strengthened our 2nd Amendment rights, reduced the business margins tax, tripled our state’s resources to secure the border, ended budget diversions, and eliminated $200 million in professional licensing fees.
 He was voted “Freshman of the Year” by the Republican Caucus in 2013 and was recognized by Capitol Inside as “Most Valuable Sophomore” after the 2015 session.